jazzband/django-polymorphic/DOCS.rst

 Manager Inheritance / Propagation
 ---------------------------------

-Polymorphic models unconditionally inherit all managers from their base models (as long as these are polymorphic).
+Polymorphic models unconditionally propagate (or inherit) all managers from their base models, as long as these are polymorphic.
+This means that all managers inherited from polymorphic base models work just the same as if they were defined in the new model.

 An example (inheriting from MyModel above)::

     class MyModel2(MyModel):
         pass

-    # Managers inherited from MyModel, delivering MyModel2 (and subclass) objects
+    # Managers inherited from MyModel:
+    # the regular 'objects' manager and the custom 'ordered_objects' manager
     >>> MyModel2.objects.all()
     >>> MyModel2.ordered_objects.all()

-Perhaps a more correct way to describe this: With polymorphic models the managers are always fully propagated from all polymorphic base models (as strictly speaking all managers are always inherited with Django models).

 Using a Custom Queryset Class
 -----------------------------